Schedule Your Real Estate Law Consultation

 From purchase agreements to investment acquisitions, 1031 exchanges, and REO property transactions.
 We draft and negotiate lease terms for office, retail, and industrial properties.

-Learn MoreZoning & Land Use
+Learn MoreZoning, Land Use & Development

 Municipal zoning laws dictate property use.
 We advocate for rezoning applications, variances, and appeals, helping you navigate Austin's development regulations.